qasar/qasar.github.io/books.md

 <p>Roger Fouts</p>

-<p>I mistakenly picked up this book thinking it was In The Shadow of Man.
+<p>I mistakenly picked up this book thinking it was <i>In The Shadow of Man</i>.
 Nonetheless, it ended up being incredible.
 It filled in the missing pieces in my brain that shows a clear link to other animals.
 The latter part of this book delivers an emotional impact.
-Once the reader can see that chimpanzees are indeed more human than we have considered, its hard to sad to see how they are treated.
-It's hearting to realize we made good progress since this book has been written to address this type of abuse.</p>
+Once the reader can see that chimpanzees are indeed more human than we have considered, it's sad to see how they were being treated.
+It's hearting to realize we made good progress since this book was written to address this type of abuse.</p>
 </div>
 <hr>